grime-j/grime-j.github.io/_posts/2020-08-24-Remove the purple screen.md

 3. Eg. Find all files, including your subdirectory on your current position.
 - `sudo find . -type f -print 2> /dev/null | xargs grep -r --color=auto -n "#4f194c" 2>/dev/null`
 4. And just modify the color code in about `39116`th row.
 In my case, I set the color code **black**(`#000000`).
 5. And DONE!!
-There will be no-purple-splash-screen in your logging situation!
+There will be no-purple-screen in your login-ing situation!

 <br/>